Overview of the Training Program

 Our training occurs in the context of a multicultural large urban hospital setting.
 The patient population is among the most ethnically and culturally diverse in the world.
 Patients come from many different Latine, European, and Asian communities.
 This lends a multicultural dimension to our training, as we seek to emphasize the understanding and treatment of psychopathology from different cultural perspectives.
 We provide training and supervision in culturally competent assessment and treatment.
 We are also committed to encouraging and achieving a diverse faculty group.

 The training rotations offer a wide range of clinical experiences in which the intern will be exposed to patients with a variety of diagnostic presentations.
 Patients served are well known to present with acute or chronic symptoms of psychosis, anxiety, depression, and, mania, among other psychopathologies.
-Many of our patients have burgeoning or fully-formed personality disorders.
+Many of our patients have burgeoning or fully formed personality disorders.
 Interns may also treat individuals with major medical or developmental issues that are accompanied by psychiatric symptoms.
 From interdisciplinary treatment and case conferences, Psychiatric Emergency Room rounds, Consultation and Liaison rounds, and testing consultations, interns learn the variety of roles that psychologists perform in a hospital setting, as well as how to work side by side with other hospital treatment team members and disciplines.
 Interns gain an understanding of the medical, pharmacological, nursing, rehabilitation, social work, and creative arts perspectives on treatment as well as learn about the role of managed care in a hospital setting.
 In addition, interns gain a working knowledge of the application of ethical and legal standards of care of the profession of psychology.